 C. Exegetical Techniques/Hermeneutics Employed

 Yahweh’s words in Exod 19 mark Sinai as confirming the promise in Gen 17 and 35.
 Abraham’s descendants have become very fruitful, and arguably have already become nations with kings (Gen 25:23; 36:31).
 They have kept the covenant by having their males circumcised (admittedly Moses had needed some prompting in this connection).
 Exod 19 now presupposes that Yahweh is changing the terms of the covenant in light of getting the Israelites out of Egypt.
 The new version of the covenant has a background in ancient Near Eastern politics as well as in Genesis.
 It has parallels with some agreements imposed by imperial powers on lesser peoples (“suzerainty treaties”; Meyers).
 The earlier part of such an agreement notes ways the senior party has benefited the junior party so that it owes allegiance and other commitments.
 In this new version of the covenant with its similarity to the political version, Yahweh takes the place of the king.
-This links with the Decalogue’s distinctive combining of requirements of a relationship with Yahweh and requirements concerning relationships within the community (Sarna), an aspect of the “unexpected and stunning” nature of the Decalogue (Kass, Exodus, 307).
+This links with the Decalogue’s distinctive combining of requirements of a relationship with Yahweh and requirements concerning relationships within the community (Sarna), an aspect of the “unexpected and stunning” nature of the Decalogue (Kass).
 In the Decalogue, there are no threats of consequences that will follow rebellion, though elsewhere the Decalogue’s requirements all have sanctions attached to them (Sun).

 Yahweh has a distinctive metaphor for his getting the people from Egypt to Sinai, a metaphor that partially recurs as a simile in a different connection in Deut 1:31.
 It fully recurs in a more developed form in 32:11; a metaphor looks more at home in that poetic context than in this prosaic one (one would infer that Exod 19 likely builds on Deut 32 rather than vice versa).
-In its context at the end of the journey to the edge of the promised land, Deut 1 and 32 apply the metaphor in different way to Yahweh’s support of the people through the wilderness.
+In its context at the end of the journey to the edge of the promised land, Deut 1 and 32 apply the metaphor in different ways to Yahweh’s support of the people through the wilderness.
 In the poetic context, Moses might get away with the metaphor more easily than Yahweh would in Exod 19, where the Israelites might be inclined to protest that they were not carried; they walked.
 However, in Exod 19 the image of the eagle (or vulture) may suggest “majestic, devastating power” (Brueggemann), while the context of Deut 32:11 suggests that Yahweh’s emphasis may be more on ensuring that they got there safely (Ibn Ezra).
 In Deut 1 the simile aspect to Moses’s words (“as a person carries his son”) also suggests the father-son imagery of Exod 4:22–23.